w3f/polkadot-wiki/docs/glossary.md

 In Polkadot's XCMP protocol, a _message queue_ is the list of messages waiting to be process by a particular receiving parachain over a channel.

+## Next Session

+Indicates that the validator will be a member of the active set in the next session.

 ## Node Explorer